West Tilbury

-Landscape and geology
+Geography

 West Tilbury lies in the extreme south of Essex, fronting the Thames.
 About half of its land surface is Thames alluvium (clay), the inland portion rising as a dramatic gravel ridge (about 30 m OD).
 Upon its northward border with Mucking parish there are limited sandy loams.
 The substratum is of Thanet Sands, which in turn overlie a considerable depth of chalk.
 A post-glacial stream valley transects the gravel ridge along the north parish edge, revealing slight surface yellow sands (Thanets), over a generally gravely agricultural surface.
 Some large nodules of flint, and erratic Bunter pebbles surface on the valley bottom.
 The rich soils of the southward Thames alluvium have been reclaimed from a former natural (tidal) saltmarsh state, being gradually embanked from the medieval onward.
 An Inquisition of 1362 refers to one marsh on the manor as already within a 'wall'.
 The last major 'inning' or reclamation for agricultural land came in the 1720s.
 A significant creek once ran inland to near the Domesday manor centre at Hall Hill, but this was blocked off, apparently in the mid 16th century.
 Its inlet, known to rivermen as Bill Meroy Creek, allowed the access of small vessels to the Marsh Farm (near Tilbury Fort) to within living memory.

 Earlier agricultural regimes over the parish embraced mixed farming (cattle, grasses, cereals, beans) upon the 'upland' gravel heights, where, before present demands upon the water table, numerous surface springs, brooks and ponds existed, and intensive marshland sheep husbandry (producing ewes' milk and cheeses for the local and wider markets).
 In the 21st century, the agricultural picture is one of interesting variety within a wholly arable framework, with rotations which include oilseed rapes, barley, potatoes, springreens, salad onions and some maize corn across the high, lighter soils, and rape, potatoes and wheat upon the low lying clays.
 A few runner beans and small herbs such as coriander are cultivated on suitable loamy patches near the village centre.